Ramus, now Webster, Illinois, USA

 The members of the Church in Macedonia left en masse with the exodus of the Saints who went West in 1846.
 After the exodus, the name of Macedonia was changed again to its present-day name of Webster.

-In May 2000, the Ute V. Perkins Family Organization, with the assistance of the Mormon Historic Sites Foundation, erected a historic marker describing the significance of the early history of the area and paying tribute to the many people who helped develop the community.
+In May 2000, the Ute V. Perkins Family Organization, with the assistance of the Ensign Peak Foundation erected a historic marker describing the significance of the early history of the area and paying tribute to the many people who helped develop the community.

 1 Susan Sessions Rugh, “Conflict in the Countryside: The Mormon Settlement at Macedonia, Illinois,” BYU Studies, Vol. 32, No.1, (Winter-Spring 1992), 149-74.

 2 Andrew Jenson, Encyclopedic History of The Church of Jesus Christ of Latter-day Saints (Salt Lake City: Deseret News Publishing Co., 1941), 690.